devanharikumar89/fss16ASE/read/week6.md

 there is no happens-before ordering between them

 #### DROIDRACER:
-We have implemented our race detection algorithm in a tool called D ROID R ACER .
-D ROID R ACER provides a framework that generates UI events to systematically test an Android application.
+We have implemented our race detection algorithm in a tool called DROID RACER .
+DROID RACER provides a framework that generates UI events to systematically test an Android application.
 It runs unmodified binaries on an instrumented Dalvik VM and instrumented Android libraries.
 A run of the application produces an execution trace, which is analyzed offline for data races by computing the happens-before relation.
 The control flow between different procedures of an Android application is managed to a large extent by the Android runtime through callbacks.
 D ROID R ACER uses a model of the Android runtime environment to reduce false positives that would be reported otherwise.
 Further, D ROID R ACER assists in debugging the data races by classifying them based on criteria such as whether one involves multiple threads posting to the same thread or two co-enabled events executing in an interleaved manner.

 #### Execution Trace: